ConduitNetwork/docs/integration_guides/Clouds/azure/azure.rst

 #.
 Select Properties
 #.
 Copy the Directory ID
 #.
-Store/Paste for use as the Tenant ID when Adding your Azure cloud in |morpheus|
+Store/Paste for use as the Tenant ID when Adding your Azure cloud in |conduit|

    .. image:: /images/azure/newazure-044cf.png